juan-medina/blog/_drafts/2019-12-30-optimizing-k8s-sv-01.md

 Our *MovieController* will answer HTTP GET request on /movies/{genre} and return the movies using the *MoviesService* that will use our *MoviesRepository*, however we need to stablish the connection to our database but first let thinks how this will run on our k8s cluster.

-When the service is running we need to connect to our database we could use the environment variables provide by kubernetes to connect to find the IP address and port, as we did in the [last example]({{ site.baseurl }}{% link _posts/2019-12-16-jobs-k8s.md %}){:target="_blank"}, this are _MOVIES_DB_CLUSTER_SERVICE_HOST}_ and _MOVIES_DB_CLUSTER_SERVICE_PORT_POSTGRESQL_, but we need as well the credentials that we could inject in our kubernetes deployment, as we did before, in a directory containing a username and password.
+When the service is running we need to connect to our database we could use the environment variables provide by kubernetes to connect to find the IP address and port, as we did in the [last example]({{ site.baseurl }}{% link _posts/2019-12-16-jobs-k8s.md %}){:target="_blank"}, this are _MOVIES_DB_CLUSTER_SERVICE_HOST_ and _MOVIES_DB_CLUSTER_SERVICE_PORT_POSTGRESQL_, but we need as well the credentials that we could inject in our kubernetes deployment, as we did before, in a directory containing a username and password.
 Finally we need to tell spring witch database driver to use, and the JDBC connection string, for this let's add to our src/main/resources/application.yml some entries :

 {% highlight yaml %}
 movies-datasource: